Fufore: Topography

 Fufore is located at 9.222 degrees latitude, 12.650 degrees longitude, and an elevation of 571 feet above sea level.

-The terrain within a 2-mile radius of Fufore experiences only slight variations in elevation, with the most significant elevation difference being 217 feet, and an average elevation of 576 feet above sea level.
-Within a 10-mile radius, the elevation changes are also relatively minor, with a maximum of 1,693 feet.
-However, when considering a 50-mile radius, there are substantial elevation fluctuations, amounting to 5,564 feet.
+The terrain within a 3 km radius of Fufore experiences only slight variations in elevation, with the most significant elevation difference being 279 feet, and an average elevation of 576 feet above sea level.
+Within a 16 km radius, the elevation changes are also relatively minor, with a maximum of 1693 feet.
+However, when considering a 80 km radius, there are substantial elevation fluctuations, amounting to 5,564 feet.

-The land cover within a 2-mile radius of Fufore consists mainly of cropland (63%), grassland (15%), trees (11%), and shrubs (11%).
-Expanding the radius to 10 miles, the predominant land cover includes cropland (52%) and shrubs (22%).
-In the broader area within 50 miles, cropland (50%) and shrubs (26%) continue to dominate the landscape.
+The land cover within a 3 km radius of Fufore consists mainly of cropland (63%), grassland (15%), trees (11%), and shrubs (11%).
+Expanding the radius to 16 km, the predominant land cover includes cropland (52%) and shrubs (22%).
+In the broader area within 80 km, cropland (50%) and shrubs (26%) continue to dominate the landscape.

 Economy

 With crops like millet, rice, beans, soya beans, and sorghum produced in the region, farming is the primary profession of the people of the Fufore local government area.
 The Gurin cattle market is only one of the several markets in the local government area that serve as viable platforms for locals to trade a variety of commodities and services, illustrating how trade is thriving there as well.